How to look after your swimming pool in the autumn - Edge LeisureAugust 30, 2017 in Newsfeed.

 · Make sure that your pool heater works well

-If you are having a heater, contact a professional so as to ensure that it’s working well.
+If you are having a heater, contact a professional to ensure that it’s working well.
 Remember, whether its summer or autumn, calcium can greatly build up and make it less effective.
 Before settling on the one, check their manual on when to carry out professional service.
 As the temperatures drop during autumn, do not be left behind.
-Make sure that your pool heater is working just well.
+Make sure that your pool heater is working well.

 · Inspect your pool cover

 Sooner than later, you will require a winter pool cover.
 It’s, therefore, important to know that yours is ready.
 By using a pool cover, it means that you will have less cleaning and food for the bugs and algae to feed on.
 More so, this can help you to minimize the level of chemical evaporation thereby saving you both money and time.

 Stick to your regular maintenance